nysamnang/react-native-light-confirm/README.md

 - Super lightweight component
 - Smooth animation
 - Display one button or two buttons
-- Custom title
-- Custom button's text
-- Custom button's color
+- Custom whatever you like
-- Event on button
 - Support all orientations
 - Support both Android and iOS